Category: saints

 Vision – From the Life of Hildegard Von Bingen (2011)

 Please let me know in the comments below what other movies about saints or saintly behavior should be listed here.
-This list is first, basically Catholic leaning, but obviously, the saint and mystic tradition is widespread within other religions.
+This list is primarily Catholic-leaning, but the saint and mystic tradition is widespread within many other religions.

 • Living saints today?
 Have you met any?